PROJECTS & COLLABORATIONS

 - JANUARY 22, Workshop for Regulatory Oral History Hub: Duke graduate student Will Goldsmith, with help from Fuqua postdoc Elizabeth Brake, created a beta version of “The Regulatory Oral History Hub” — a digital gateway to regulation-related oral history collections.
 This discussion looked to improving and building on the existing resource.

-- FEBRUARY 20th, 3-4 p.m.: David Moss, MacLean Professor at Harvard Business School, will be discussing his work on the new Tobin Project volume Preventing Regulatory Capture: Special Interest Influence and How to Limit It.
+- FEBRUARY 20th: David Moss, MacLean Professor at Harvard Business School, discussed his work on the new Tobin Project volume Preventing Regulatory Capture: Special Interest Influence and How to Limit It.
 Additional panelists: David Price, Joseph Smith

-- MARCH 6: Eric Gerding, Associate Professor at the University of Colorado Law School and author of Law, Bubbles, and Financial Regulation, will join the Rethinking Regulation faculty group.
+- MARCH 6: Eric Gerding, Associate Professor at the University of Colorado Law School and author of Law, Bubbles, and Financial Regulation, met with the the Rethinking Regulation faculty group.

 FALL 2013 EVENTS:

-- SEPTEMBER 18th, 19th: Recalibrating Risk Author’s Meeting.
-Chapter authors from Japan, Norway, England and the U.S. discuss drafts for the Recalibrating Risk edited and collaborated on a volume of essays.
+- SEPTEMBER 18, 19: Recalibrating Risk Author’s Meeting.
+Chapter authors from Japan, Norway, England and the U.S. discussed drafts for the Recalibrating Risk volume of essays.

 2012-2013 Events and Activities